Online Therapy for Women Over 40 Navigating the Emotional Challenges Midlife Brings

 Loss in midlife feels different.
 You’re not just grieving the person—you’re reflecting on your own life, legacy, and the relationships that shaped you.
 It can stir memories, regrets, and awareness of your own mortality.
 You might also face unexpected feelings around unfinished business, strained relationships, or the role that person played in your life.

-When it feels like it’s
+When it feels like it’s just too much

 How I Can Help